sparkfun/SparkFun_RTK_Firmware/docs/permanent_base.md

 **Why don’t we crank up the fix rate?
 Moar is better!™**

-The ZED-F9P can go up to 30Hz.
+The RTK products can log fix rates up to 20Hz.
 Why not get RAWX data at greater than 1Hz?
 Because nature doesn’t move that fast.
 Most PPP analyzation services will ignore anything greater than 1Hz.
 OPUS goes so far as to “decimate all recording rates to 30 seconds”.
 And, your OBS files will be monstrously large.
-If 24 hours is 300MB at 1Hz, it follows that 24 hours at 30Hz will be ~9 gig.
+If 24 hours is 1GB at 1Hz, it follows that 24 hours at 30Hz will be ~30 gig.
 So no, keep it at 1Hz.

 We now need to pass the raw GNSS satellite data in RINEX format (*\*.obs*) through a post processing center to try to get the actual location of the antenna.
 There are a handful of services but we’ve had great luck using the Canadian [CSRS-PPP service](https://webapp.geod.nrcan.gc.ca/geod/tools-outils/ppp.php?locale=en).
 The US National Geodetic Service provides a service called [OPUS](https://www.ngs.noaa.gov/OPUS/) but we found it to be frustratingly limited by file size and format issues.
 Your mileage may vary.